davidtchiu/davidtchiu.github.io/faq/index.md

 ### Student FAQs

+- **I want to leave the department some feedback anonymously.**\
+  Comments on an instructor's pedagogical choices or teaching style that are specific to a particular course are perhaps best expressed on the end-of-semester Student Evaluation Forms.
+Academic concerns such as suggestions for course offerings or requests for academic accommodation should be discussed with your advisor instead.

+  For other concerns, I direct you to use our [anonymous feedback form](https://forms.gle/Ltassc7BQkNfnnXB7).
+The purpose of this form is for Puget Sound students to provide feedback (both positive and negative) to the CS department, which among others topics, may include anything related to:

+  1. Student culture and community
+  2. Student academic experience
+  3. Classroom environment and management
+  4. Tutoring
+  5. Faculty-student interaction

 - **I'm waitlisted for your course.
 Can you let me in?**\
   I treat these requests on a case-by-case basis.
 Things I consider include: your position on the wait list, whether there are alternative sections with space, and whether you need my course to graduate.